cbg-ethz/cojac/README.md

   Scan amplicon (covered by long read pairs) for mutation cooccurrence

 Options:
+  -a, --alignments BAM/CRAM       alignment files
+  -n, --name NAME                 when using alignment files, name to use for
+                                  the output
-  -s, --samples TSV          V-pipe samples list tsv -a, --alignments BAM/CRAM  alignment files
+  -s, --samples TSV               V-pipe samples list tsv --batchname SEP                 concatenate samplename/batchname from
+                                  samples tsv
-  -, --batchname TEXT        concatenate samplename/batchname from samples tsv -p, --prefix PATH          V-pipe work directory prefix for where to look at
+  -p, --prefix PATH               V-pipe work directory prefix for where to
-                             align files when using TSV samples list -r, --reference REFID      reference to look for in alignment files -m, --vocdir DIR           directory containing the yamls defining the variant of concerns
+                                  look at align files when using TSV samples list
+  -r, --reference REFID           reference to look for in alignment files -m, --vocdir DIR                directory containing the yamls defining the
+                                  variant of concerns
+  --rev, --with-revert / --no-rev, --without-revert
+                                  also include reverts when compiling
+                                  amplicons (requires VOC YAML files with
+                                  revert category)
   -b, --bedfile BED               bedfile defining the amplicons, with format:
                                   ref\tstart\tstop\tamp_num\tpool\tstrand
-  -#, --cooc COOC            minimum number of cooccurences to search for -Q, --in-amplicons YAML    use the supplied YAML file to query amplicons
+  -#, --cooc COOC                 minimum number of cooccurences to search for -Q, --amplicons, --in-amp, --in-amplicons YAML
-                             instead of building it from BED + voc's DIR -A, --out-amplicons YAML   output amplicon query in a YAML file -j, --json JSON            output results to as JSON file -y, --yaml YAML            output results to as yaml file -t, --tsv TSV              output results to as (raw) tsv file -d, --dump                 dump the python object to the terminal --help                     Show this message and exit.
+                                  use the supplied YAML file to query amplicons instead of building it from BED + voc's DIR
+  -A, --out-amp, --out-amplicons YAML
+                                  output amplicon query in a YAML file -j, --json JSON                 output results to as JSON file -y, --yaml YAML                 output results to as yaml file -t, --tsv TSV                   output results to as (raw) tsv file -d, --dump                      dump the python object to the terminal --help                          Show this message and exit.

   @listfile can be used to pass a long list of parameters (e.g.: a large number of BAMs) in a file instead of command line